OpenNebula/docs/source/design_and_installation/quick_starts/qs_centos7_kvm.rst

         --nic "private" \
         --vnc --ssh --net_context

-.. warning:: If ``oneimage create`` complains because there's not enough space available in the datastore, you can disable the datastore capacity check in OpenNebula: ``/etc/one/oned.conf:DATASTORE_CAPACITY_CHECK = "no"``.
+.. note:: If ``oneimage create`` complains because there's not enough space available in the datastore, you can disable the datastore capacity check in OpenNebula: ``/etc/one/oned.conf:DATASTORE_CAPACITY_CHECK = "no"``.
 You need to restart OpenNebula after changing this.

 You will need to wait until the image is ready to be used.
 Monitor its state by running ``oneimage list``.